 Dr. Bairbre McNicholas is a dual-trained Consultant in Intensive Care Medicine and Nephrology at Galway University Hospitals (GUH) and a Senior Clinical Lecturer at the University of Galway.
 She completed her PhD on early inflammation in obesity and type 2 diabetes as part of the National Specialist registrar academic fellowship programme and following this, completed a basic science research fellowship at the University of Washington, Seattle USA.
 She completed training in Intensive Care Medicine in Ireland in 2017.
 Dr. McNicholas has led and collaborated on numerous clinical trials such as REMAP-CAP and REACT-SHOCK, Awake-prone meta trial group and studies on the immunology of sepsis and epidemiology of acute kidney injury.
 Dr. McNicholas is the CRRT lead for Ireland’s Acute Critical Care Programme, the AKI Pathway Lead for ESICM.
 She has published over 60 peer-reviewed articles and two book chapters, and is co-chair of the RCPI Climate Advisory Group.

 David McWilliams is a Professor of Critical Care and Rehabilitation and Clinical Academic Physiotherapist at University Hospitals Coventry and Warwickshire NHS Trust and Coventry University's Centre for Care Excellence.
 He is the chair of the physiotherapy working group for the European Society of Intensive Care Medicine, and Chair of the Intensive Care Society National Rehabilitation Collaborative.
-David was a member of the guideline development group for the NICE guideline ‘Critical Illness rehabilitation’ and is currently leading an NCEPOD study into rehabilitation and recovery following critical illness.
-David is recognised as an international expert on critical care physiotherapy and rehabilitation, regularly presenting both nationally and internationally on the subject
+David was a member of the guideline development group for the NICE guideline ‘Critical Illness rehabilitation’ and led an NCEPOD study into rehabilitation and recovery following critical illness.
+David is recognised as an international expert on critical care physiotherapy and rehabilitation, regularly presenting both nationally and internationally on the subject.

 Consultant Pharmacist, Chair of ICS Learning Division & Pharmacy Professional Advisory Group